foosiee/Degree-Audit/README.md

 Nov 6, 2017
 Now has exception handling and some more formatting Electives???
 Doesn't need much us will prolly find some more text formatting thats about it.
+As for electives will prolly add them as "Multicultural elective I or Profession Development elective I"